Gabriella439/post-rfc/voice-feminization.md

 - July 2021: I first came out publicly on Twitter
 - January 2022: I finished coming out to essentially everyone in my life
 - March 2022: I began to see a voice therapist
-- September 2022: The time I'm writing this post
+- September 2022: The time I initially wrote this post

 So throughout a long part of the voice feminization process there were plenty of times where I had neither the psychological safety nor support to feminize my